 Cape Town’s seafood offering is bountiful – which is not surprising, considering its splendid ocean setting.
 From takeaway fish & chips to more refined sit-down seafood feasts, there are plenty of options.

-The Royal Oyster Bar
+The Mussel Monger & Oyster Bar

 Boasting unparalelled views of Camps Bay from its panoramic Clifton terrace, The Bungalow is one of the city’s hottest summer destinations.
 Arrive straight from the beach for cocktails and Mediterranean-style cuisine, including a sheer endless seafood menu – from oysters, prawns and baby squid to mussels, salmon steaks and fish burgers.
 For the full shebang, order the seafood platter.